Which of the following compounds is aromatic? | Study Prep in Pearson+

 1

-Analyze each compound to determine if it meets these criteria.
-First, check if the compound is cyclic and planar.
-For example, benzene is cyclic and planar, while cyclooctatetraene adopts a non-planar 'tub' shape, which affects conjugation.
+Examine each compound to determine if it is cyclic and planar.
+Benzene (C\6H\6) is a well-known planar cyclic compound.
+Cyclobutene (C\4H\8), cyclopentene (C\5H\10), and cyclohexane (C\6H\12) are also cyclic, but their planarity and conjugation need to be assessed.

-Count the number of π electrons in each compound.
-Each double bond contributes 2 π electrons.
-For instance, benzene has 3 double bonds, so it has 6 π electrons.
+Check for conjugation and count the number of π electrons in each compound.
+Benzene has 6 π electrons from three double bonds, which are fully conjugated.
+Cyclobutene and cyclopentene each have one double bond, so fewer π electrons and limited conjugation.
+Cyclohexane has no double bonds, so no π electrons.

-Apply Hückel's rule to the π electron count.
-For benzene, 6 π electrons fit the formula (4n + 2) with n=1, indicating aromaticity.
-For cyclobutadiene, 4 π electrons correspond to n=0.5, which does not satisfy the rule, making it antiaromatic or non-aromatic depending on geometry.
+Apply Hückel's rule to the π electron count: for aromaticity, the number of π electrons must satisfy 4n + 2.
+Benzene has 6 π electrons, which fits the rule with n=1.
+The other compounds do not have the correct number of π electrons or conjugation to be aromatic.

-Conclude which compound is aromatic based on the above analysis.
-Benzene meets all criteria, while the others do not due to either geometry or electron count.
+Conclude that benzene is aromatic because it meets all the criteria: cyclic, planar, fully conjugated, and has 6 π electrons following Hückel's rule.
+The other compounds are not aromatic.

 Watch next